walidlatif/walidlatif/README.md

 # 💫 About Me:
-🔭 Software Engineer Student At ALX.<br>🌱 Interested in Web Development  specifically.
-DevOps, CyberSecurity<br>
+🔭 Software Engineer Student At ALX.<br>🌱 Interested in Web Development.<br>

 ## 🌐 Socials: